LCOGT/cmos-noise-map/docs/source/index.md

                                   clusters
   -o, --out_hdu_name TEXT         Name for the header in which the data will
                                   be stored
-  -f, --fpack BOOLEAN             Adding this option will fpack your output
+  -f, --fpack                     Adding this option will fpack your output
                                   fits file
+  -b, --bias_check                Adding this option will skip the check to
+                                  see if files used are bias files  [default:
+                                  True]
   --help                          Show this message and exit.
 ```
 ## Tests